 Aggression

-Cats may become aggressive if they’re feeling territorial, stressed, or afraid.
+Cats may become aggressive for many reasons, including if they’re feeling territorial, stressed, or afraid.
+Similar to dogs, there are also different types of feline aggression, like redirected aggression and pain-induced aggression.
 If your cat is feeling afraid or aggressive, you may notice changes to their pupil size and ear placement.
 They may also hiss, scratch, or bite.
 These behaviors can be more prevalent as cats approach maturity, so spaying or neutering them early on could help reduce the likelihood of them happening.8

 Coverage through MetLife Pet might help offset costs associated with cat training aimed at treating aggression.